-Inquiring with Ms. Kathy
+Inquiring with Ms. Jana

 The 4th grade year is a developmental milestone for children as they transition from primary to upper elementary grades.
 Our days are structured with this in mind.
 The children learn new organizational routines that support and foster this change and prepare them well for 5th grade and beyond.
 Fourth grade children start to become independent learners that take pride and responsibility for their own intellectual development.
 And all is not serious!